 Please note that the schedule of papers is clearly listed in the course syllabus.
 I do my best to hand the papers back as soon as possible.
 My teaching builds on the work we do over the course of the semester.
 The schedule of papers (one midterm and one final) is based on this.
 Please be aware that the midterm papers do, in fact, come back to you in time to make any necessary adjustments for the final paper.
+(I understand that students prefer to receive feedback earlier in the semester: However, there are limitations to what can be done given the material I teach and the way I teach it, which builds over time.
+Please note that the generalized desire for everything to be "instantaneous," which seems to mark the present, is part of what we are analyzing in this course.)
 The biggest mistake that students make on the midterm is to not actually read the assignment and/or not fully follow the instructions.
 Additionally, if your paper does not demonstrate that you've read the assigned books, you will be graded down significantly and may not receive a passing grade.
 Students need to include a S.A.S.E. if they want their final papers returned to them.